Optical Simulation SDK

 Find existing analysis

-Every new analysis consumes storage resources for you account.
+Every new analysis consumes storage resources for your account.

 So, we reccomend sticking to the same analysis if they have the same properties instead of creating new ones.